Middle East: 'Short-range projectile' killed Haniyeh — Iran

 "We encourage those who wish to depart Lebanon to book any ticket available to them, even if that flight does not depart immediately or does not follow their first-choice route," the embassy said.

-Meanwhile, British Foreign Secretary David Lammy reminded people online of the existing UK guidelines advising against travel and advising British nationals in Lebanon to leave.
+Meanwhile, British Foreign Secretary David Lammy reminded people of existing UK guidelines advising British nationals in Lebanon to leave.

 The likelihood of a wider conflict has grown after Hamas' political leader Ismail Haniyeh and Hezbollah military commander Fouad Shukur were killed this week.